Fill your College Details

 Examples:

-• IBM Rational Rhapsody: A tool that supports the design and development of real-time embedded systems and reusable components.
+• IBM Rational Rhapsody is a tool that provides support for The design and development of real-time embedded systems and reusable components.

-• Microsoft Visual Studio Team Foundation Server (TFS): A suite that supports managing reusable components within the context of a more comprehensive development environment.
+• Microsoft Visual Studio Team Foundation Server (TFS): Suite of Microsoft development software that provides support for managing reusable components in the context of a larger development environment.

 12. Agile CASE Tools

-Agile case tools in software engineering are developed to support Agile development methodologies.
-They enable teams to manage the iterative and flexible process of Agile development which allows them to adapt to changing requirements quickly.
+Agile case tools in software engineering, are developed to support Agile development methodologies.
+They also allow teams to manage the iterative, flexible, and somewhat chaotic process of Agile development; allowing frequent modifications to development requirements.

 Examples:

-• Atlassian JIRA: A popular Agile project management tool for issue tracking, planning sprints, and managing backlogs.
+• Atlassian JIRA: A widely used Agile project management system for issue tracking, sprint planning, and backlog management,

-• Pivotal Tracker: A tool designed for Agile teams to help prioritize and manage tasks and features in a collaborative environment.
+• Pivotal Tracker is an Agile tool that helps Agile teams prioritize and manage their tasks and features in a collaborative workspace.

 13. Central Repository Tools